Mental Capacity in Prader-Willi Syndrome

 Information on PWS, the risks of unmanaged eating, and available support should be provided to help individuals make informed decisions.
 Capacity assessments must distinguish between understanding information in theory (decisional capacity) and applying it in practice (executive capacity).

-• Restraints and Restrictions
+• Environmental Restrictions